neuroethology/BKinD/README.md

 ```
 python train_video.py --config config/custom_dataset.yaml
 ```
+Use the ```--visualize``` flag to visualize examples during training.
+This can be helpful to see when the keypoints have converged.

 5. To extract additional features from the discovered heatmap, run command
 ```
 python extract_features.py --train_dir [images from train split] --test_dir [images from test split]